 Most growth funding investors are specialists in the sectors they invest in and therefore bring not only investment but also knowledge, expertise and contacts.

 Are there specific technology sectors more likely to secure this type of funding?

-Whist each specific industry segment is different, there is plenty of activity in the technology space, specifically within SaaS, FinTech, AI, IoT and Biotec industry segments.
-There is still considerable room for upward growth for companies in these sectors who have the right product fit, are correctly positioned and have put together a comprehensive (and realistic) forward looking business plan.
+Whilst each specific industry segment is different, there is plenty of activity in the technology space, specifically within SaaS, FinTech, AI, IoT and Biotec industry segments.
+There is still considerable room for upward growth for companies in these sectors who have the right product fit, are correctly positioned and have put together a comprehensive (and realistic) forward-looking business plan.